adeihsanhidayatullah/adeihsanhidayatullah.github.io/README.md

 <li> Transitions</li>
 <li> CSS variables</li>
   </ul>
+Template Source : <a href="https://github.com/Andrevwv/cv.io">Andrevwv</a>.
 Want to view the site?
-Here is the <a href="https://adeihsanhidayatullah.github.io/hidayatullah.io/">link</a>.
+Here is the <a href="https://adeihsanhidayatullah.github.io/">link</a>.